 Video has become essential to any company’s marketing strategy.
 Here are some great examples of corporate videos, each with a different approach that is specific to their business.

 This corporate video from Thai Life Insurance is a great example of a corporate video that speaks directly to the viewer’s emotions.
 It associates the Thai Life Insurance brand with hope, social responsibility, and kindness.
 The video is short-film in style, rather than interrupting someone’s day with a standard commercial.
 This piece pleasant to watch and inspiring–probably why it boasts such a high view count.

 Honda Civic R

-This corporate video is a great example of how to show that your company is flying high and innovative.
+This corporate video is a fantastic example of how to show that your company is flying-high and innovative.
 It shows team spirit, opportunity, and good work ethic.
-A powerful tool for recruiting specialists and creates a great corporate image for B2B marketing.
+As mentioned above, a video can be a powerful tool for recruiting specialists, and it creates a great corporate image for business-to-business marketing.
 It shows innovation, trust and enthusiasm.

 University of Rochester

 This video, from the University of Rochester, is an excellent example of an educational promotional video.
 They know their target audience and promote themselves as a creative and active university.
 The students tell you about the school, and show you around the campus while doing so.
 It has humour, it is unique, and it targets a very specific market.